soundpress/RulesOfNYC/docs/c27/index.rst

 (l) Civil Penalty.

-   (1) In cases brought under labor law articles eight and nine and New York City administrative code Sections 6-109 and 19-142, the Bureau assesses any civil penalty in accordance with the criteria set forth in labor law Sections 220(8), 220-b (2)(d) and 235(5)(b) and New York City administrative code Section 6-109(e)(1)(a).
+   (1) In cases brought under labor law articles eight and nine and New York City Administrative Code §§ 6-109 and 19-142, the Bureau assesses any civil penalty in accordance with the criteria set forth in labor law §§ 220(8), 220-b (2)(d) and 235(5)(b) and New York City Administrative Code § 6-109(e)(1)(a).

    (2) The Bureau may waive the civil penalty for a Covered Employer entering into a stipulation of settlement for underpayments of Prevailing Wages and/or Supplements by its subcontractor where there is uncontroverted evidence of all of the following: